jonsimonsen/WordFind/README.md

 # Installing and running
 -The program contains subprocess calls, and i do not guarantee that your system is safe while running this program.
+-Version 0.1 uses grep as a subprocess, so it seems like it must be run in a UNIX system.
 -The program uses Python 3, so install this.
 -Fork the repo.
 I suggest keeping the forked files together in a folder that does not contain other files.
 -Run the program from terminal by typing: python3 ./Wordfind.py